Mara Counseling & Mary Ashley Allen LPC

 Traditional therapies fall under a “talk” therapy umbrella, which means they rely a lot on verbal processing and cognitive functioning.
 In somatic therapy, your therapist is trained to help you heal when you cannot articulate an experience or when your brain and body are too overwhelmed or shut down to process.
 This is because somatic or body therapists are trained to utilize the nervous system’s innate and untapped (non-verbal) tools.

-Somatic therapy works wonders for anyone who has a brain that does not operate under the “dominant” culture’s rules or norms.
-So if you’re a fellow neurodiverse individual (like Autism, ADHD, highly sensitive person, sensory processing factors), if you fall in a minority category (like ethnically, sexually, racially), or if you have experienced extraordinary circumstances (like trauma or chronic health factors), somatic therapy can lend a whole new perspective and insights specific just to you.
+Somatic therapy works wonders for anyone with a brain and a body.
+Somatic therapy can be particularly helpful to those who don’t feel they fit in to “dominant” cultural rules, norms, or expectations.
+So whether you (a) have generally tumultuous life experiences, (b) are neurodivergent, (c) fall in a minority category (like ethnically, sexually, racially), (d) have experienced extraordinary circumstances (like trauma or chronic health factors), or (e) all of the above, somatic therapy can lend a whole new perspective and insights tailored just to you.

 Inviting movement or somatic/body-based activities into sessions starts slow, since most of us feel more comfortable with the cognitive aspect of our experiences.
-Most of the time, movement-based techniques are paired with talk-based approaches (see mara-counseling.com/connect for free downloads).
+Most of the time, movement-based techniques are paired with talk-based approaches.

-Movement brings a collaborative process and is never required.
-Movement can range from subtle to intense, structured to organic, with some lasting 30 seconds and others an entire session.
+Movement is a collaborative process and is never required.
+I have seen movement in session described as subtle, intense, structured, organic, playful, and challenging.
+Some movement lasts briefly at 30 seconds and some last an entire session.
 Some may prefer to arrive dressed in a way that makes movement more possible and comfortable should the invitation arise, though many movements can be done seated and do not require special equipment or clothing.
 At times, we may utilize a larger room for movement-focused session.
-Any movement is not considered exercising in the cardiovascular sense, though it can benefit the heart.
+In session, movement is not considered exercising in the cardiovascular sense, though it can benefit the heart.

 For many clients, somatic release may be an aspect of your goal to get to and resolve the roots of what is going on.
 A somatic release might be done through reprocessing painful memories, sensory integration, guided imagery, bilateral stimulation, psychodynamic techniques, and more.
 If you have found past therapy experiences have not gotten to the root of what’s going on, somatic techniques might be a good fit for you.
 All somatic-focused techniques aim to restore what cannot be restored through verbal processing alone.